NYPL/metadata-documentation/metadata/element/title.md

         - See [MARC 210](https://www.oclc.org/bibformats/en/2xx/210.html)
         - See [Abbreviated Title Source Codes](https://www.loc.gov/standards/sourcelist/abbreviated-title.html)
     - **Translated**: translation or transcription of the main title
-        - Record translations of titles in two separate title elements rather than expressing their equivalency within a single field (e.g. “Chinese lives = Huaxia ren sheng”)
+        - Record translations of titles in two separate title elements rather than expressing their equivalency within a single field (e.g. "Chinese lives = Huaxia ren sheng")
         - Select the appropriate **Language** from the dropdown for the corresponding **Title** element
         - See [MARC 242](https://www.oclc.org/bibformats/en/2xx/242.html) and [MARC 246](https://www.oclc.org/bibformats/en/2xx/246.html)
     - **Alternative**: varying form of the title if it contributes to the further identification of the item